CodeDad70/registration-challenge/README.md

-This is a code challenge to create a simple registration proccess.
+This is a code challenge to create a simple registration process.
 It first collects the users email address, then password and finally timezone.
 Finally it redirects to a thank you page.